Posts Tagged ‘William Browning Spencer’

 Slusser Ellison Sig

 • Eggers, Dave, editor.
 McSweeney’s 15.
 McSweeney’s, 2004.
 First edition hardback, a Fine copy in decorated boards, sans dust jacket, as issued, still in shrinkwarp, with Icelandic tabloid included.
-Bought for $2 from half price Books.
+Bought for $2 from Half Price Books.

 • Fabian, Stephen.
 Crystal of a Hundred Dreams: A Portfolio by Stephen E. Fabian.
 Underwood/Miller, 1979.
 First edition oversized softbound art portfolio, one of 550 sets produced, a Fine copy, still in shrinkwrap.
-Illustrations from the U/M Jack Vance books The Eyes of the Overworld, The Seventeen virgins and The Bagful of Dreams.
+Illustrations from the U/M Jack Vance books The Eyes of the Overworld, The Seventeen Virgins and The Bagful of Dreams.
 Chalker/Owings (1991), page 431 (where they note it’s “Uncommon,” most sets having been broken up and framed).
 Bought for $55 from a fellow Jack Vance collector.

 IMG_1215